 The Samsung Galaxy Note 20 Ultra features three rear cameras: a 108MP wide camera, a 12MP ultra-wide camera and a 12MP telephoto lens capable of 5x optical zoom.
 The Note 20 Ultra’s camera system also added an additional sensor that compensates for widespread issues users faced with the S20 Ultra’s auto-focus.

-On the front of the phone, the Note 20 Ultra has a 12MP selfie camera with a 120-degree field of view that comes particularly in handy for group photos.
+On the front of the phone, the Galaxy Note 20 Ultra has a 12MP selfie camera with a 120-degree field of view that comes particularly in handy for group photos.

-Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra performance
+Samsung Galaxy S22 Ultra vs. Galaxy Note 20 Ultra: Performance

 The Samsung Galaxy Note 20 Ultra had one of the best internals available upon release, fitted with a Snapdragon 865 Plus, 12GB of RAM and either 256GB or 512GB of storage.